 Grilled quail with foods from the Sonoran Desert: tepary beans, cholla buds, native onions and chiltepin chiles.
 The quail gets a bit of a glaze from prickly pear syrup.
 It’s a dish that give you a sense of place, a sense of grounding.

 If you search this site, you will find several recipes for various versions of pork and beans, largely because I feel the combination is divinely inspired.
-Most people are more familiar with the Brazilian version of this dish, but its origins are in Portugal, which ruled over Brazil for quite some time.
-Either way, the stew
+Feijoada is a great example of this.
+Most people are more familiar with the Brazilian version of this dish, but its origins are in Portugal, which ruled over Brazil

 The Lathyrus clan, which most of us know as wild peas, get a bad rap.
 But I am here to tell you that wild peas are indeed edible, contrary to what you may have heard.
 Here’s the science behind why.